 Read This Before You Buy a Used Triathlon Bike

-Buying a used bike can save you tons of dough, but only if you do it right.
-With a little bit of legwork—and some caution—you can reduce a lot of the risk involved in going the pre-owned route.
+Buying a used triathlon bike can save you tons of dough, but only if you do it right.
+With a little bit of legwork – and some caution – you can reduce a lot of the risk involved in going the pre-owned route.
 Heed this advice, and you’ll be pedaling fancy-free in no time.

 Two of the most popular places to buy used bikes are eBay and Craigslist.
 One benefit of browsing local listings on Craigslist is that many times the seller will be willing to meet with you to let you see a bike you might be interested in prior to purchasing.
-The downside to Craigslist, especially when browsing local listings, is that often times you will limit the number and variety of options you will be able to choose from.
+The downside to Craigslist, especially when browsing local listings, is that oftentimes you will limit the number and variety of options you can choose from.
 You’ll also want to look out for red flags that the bike could be stolen.
-If the listing contains typos, the price seems too good to be true, and/or the photo is obviously stock then it’s best to move on.
+If the listing contains typos, the price seems too good to be true, and/or the photo is obviously stock, then it’s best to move on.

-When shopping for used bikes on eBay, make sure to review the ratings and selling history of the seller.
+When shopping for used bikes on eBay, make sure to review the seller’s ratings and history.
 And make sure to pay attention to the return policy, as this can vary from seller to seller.

 One way to bridge this divide between making purchases from an online seller versus buying in-person is to purchase from a seller such as The Pro’s Closet, an online company that specializes in selling used cycling equipment.
 You can find great deals on quality equipment with all of the typical benefits associated with purchasing used via the internet, with the added benefit of expert advice and service should you need it.